 The development of the year 2009 showed that we have a sustainable business model.
-For this reason, we will continue to markets in Western Europe, combined with the growth markets in Central and Eastern Europe, provide an excellent basis to this end.
+For this reason, we will continue to focus on our activities in Central and Eastern Europe.
+The stable markets in Western Europe, combined with the growth markets in Central and Eastern Europe, provide an excellent basis to this end.
 Expanding our business activities in Central and Eastern Europe does not necessarily mean making additional purchases or entering new markets.
-UNIQA has proven over the last years that it is also possible to generate market share gains by focussing on organic growth.
+UNIQA has proven over the last years that it is also possible to generate market share gains by focusing on organic growth.
 We will nevertheless continue to keep our eyes open for emerging and economically sensible growth opportunities.